A80 road (Scotland)

 The A80 is a road in Scotland, running from the A8 to Moodiesburn, north east of Glasgow.
-Prior to the M80 opening, the A80 was one of Scotland's busiest trunk roads.
+Prior to the M80 opening, the A80 was one of Scotland's busiest truck roads.

 Original Route

 The A80 was once the main route from Glasgow to Stirling.
 It has now been superseded by the M80 motorway which roughly follows the route of the original A80.